vapor/docs/4.0/docs/deploy/heroku.md

   other-branches
 ```

+!!! note
-> **Note**: If you don’t see any output and you’ve just performed `git init`.
+    If you don’t see any output and you’ve just performed `git init`.
 You’ll need to commit your code first then you’ll see output from the `git branch` command.

 If you’re _not_ currently on **master**, switch there by entering: